 Apptim helps you to get involved in the OWASP universe quickly and efficiently.
 Schedule a free call in one click!

-In need of a testing partner?
+In need of a testing partner for applying all this in your mobile application testing strategy?
 Abstracta is one of the most trusted companies in software quality engineering.
 Learn more about our solutions, and contact us to discuss how we can help you grow your business.

 [Infographic] What is Mobile Accessibility and Why is it Important?